 So love yourself first.

 You have to love yourself first.
 If you don’t think you can love yourself, do you want to love yourself?
-If you love yourself enough to want to love yourself more, then don’t you love yourself?
+If you love yourself enough to want to love yourself more, then you love yourself!

 Did I just confuse yourself?

 Don’t get spun up in the vicious circle.
-If you want to be healthier, love yourself enough to not put the junk food in your body.
+If you want to be healthier, love yourself enough not to put junk food in your body.
 Don’t wait to love yourself when you’re healthier.
-Love yourself enough now to not eat the junk food.
+Love yourself enough now not to eat junk food in the first place.

 Love yourself enough now to take breaks, get up and walk around instead of sitting and working all day.